Farewe/invacost/Readme.md

-Therefore, it is useful to verify if there are estimates that are known to occur over more than 1 year with no information on the starting date whatsoever in your subset of invacost. **Note: we have progressively corrected the database such that they should no longer occur from invacost v4.1**.
+Therefore, it is useful to verify if there are estimates that are known to occur over more than 1 year with no information on the starting date whatsoever in your subset of InvaCost. **Note: we have progressively corrected the database such such entries should no longer occur in InvaCost version 4.1 and later.**.
 If you find such estimates, we recommend to remove them, as it is not possible to safely estimate if they occurred over a single or multiple years.

 The following block of code does all of that automatically, but will do nothing if there are no such cases ;)